brknapp/Project_1/README.md

     ## #   Type <chr>, DVD <chr>, BoxOffice <chr>, Production <chr>, Website <chr>, Response <chr>

-The first warning (`Warning: 2 failed to parse.`) occurred because the function `dmy()` from `lubridate` cannot parse the two rows with “N/A” in it (see tibble above).
+The first warning (`Warning: 2 failed to parse.`) occurred because the function `dmy()` from `lubridate` cannot parse the two rows in the Released column with “N/A” in it (see tibble above).
 This means that these two titles do not have a release date, so R puts a `NA` in instead.
 They might not have been released to theaters.
 To remove this warning, you would need to replace the “N/A” with a date that `dmy()` can work with.

 Let’s look at the second warning (`Warning: 12 failed to parse.`):